Tel.: +43-662-84 43 13

 Concert Season 2016/17

 The many and varied correlations between folk music and how it influenced works by major composers are featured prominently in the 2016/17 concert season of the Salzburg Mozarteum Foundation.
 Chamber music in all its diversity from Baroque to contemporary will be presented.
-Until 2017 soloists such as Maria João Pires, Ashot Khachatourian, Nicolas Altstaedt, Patricia Petibon or Giovanni Antonini will perform in the Great Hall of the Mozarteum Foundation.
+Soloists and ensembles such as Nicolas Altstaedt, Patricia Petibon and Susan Manoff, the Dover Quartet, The Danish String Quartet, or Giovanni Antonini will perform in the Great Hall of the Mozarteum Foundation.
 Tickets: +43 (0) 662 87 31 54, firstname.lastname@example.org

 Beginnings of the Mozart Cult